-With this increasing popularity, we've seen more and more start-ups embark on the process with no idea of how to transfer funds from one company to another, and waste time worrying about this instead of building product and talking to users.
-Tax implications can be scary, but shouldn’t take up your valuable time.
+With this increasing in popularity, we've seen more and more startups embark on the process with no idea of how to transfer funds from one company to another, and waste time worrying about this instead of building their product and talking to users.
+Tax implications can be scary but shouldn’t take up your valuable time.
 The steps below can help if you're taking care of your first intercompany transfer.

-First things first, I am referring to groups of companies, where one company owns 100% of another.
-There may be multiple 100% subs, but for simplicity's sake, let’s assume just one parent company and one subsidiary.
+First things first, I am referring to groups of companies where one company owns 100% of another.
+There may be multiple 100% subs but for simplicity's sake let’s assume one parent company and one subsidiary.
 The next assumption is that the parent company has raised funds from investors and is otherwise not used for anything else (like sales, employing staff, etc).
 All your staff, contracts, and expenses are in your subsidiary, at least for now.

 In this situation, you have 2 options to enable you to send the venture capital investment you raised from investors from your parent company to your operational subsidiary.
 Remember that each company has its own circumstances to consider so treat this post as a starting point for your research.

 The parent company transfers money and records it in both accounts as a loan.
 Technically this should have interest on it to be at “arms-length” and failure to do so could cause issues with tax authorities.
-Add a market rate (good news is that interest rates are super low right now, so the rate will be small), and a simple loan agreement and you are good to go.
+Add a market rate and a simple loan agreement and you are good to go.

-Pros: Can be repaid, so if you plan to work in the UK now, and then eventually open an office in the States in a year or so, you can send money back without worrying about the paperwork too much.
+Can be repaid, so if you plan to work in your home country now, and then eventually open an office in the United States in a year or so, you can send money back without worrying about the paperwork too much.

 The parent company sends the cash and records it as an investment.
 The subsidiary records the cash as capital (equity).
 Consider this an internal fundraise — the sub can then issue shares in itself in return (although it’s already 100% owned by the parent, so no changes in that).
 A simple board resolution and a notification to your local company register and you’re done.

-Cons: Not reversible, so if you need the cash back in the parent co in the near future, you would then have to consider another mechanism like dividends or a loan.
+Not reversible, so if you need the cash back in the parent company in the near future, you would then have to consider a separate mechanism to move funds back like dividends or a loan.

 This article is provided only for informational purposes.
 Rebank does not provide tax, accounting, or legal advice.